steelwheels/Canary/Document/CanaryObjectNotation.md

 }
 ````

-#### Script Value
+#### Method Value
+The method value consists of listener part and script part.
+* `Listener part` has some *path expressions*.
+If there are no path expression, the part is not described.
-The context of the script is *not* checked by the Caray Object Notation decoder.
-The application uses this format define the context.
-The type of script value presents the type of return value of execution of the script.
+* `Script part` has implementation of the method. the script is *not* checked by the Caray Object Notation decoder.

+The semantics of listener part and script part is defined by the application.
+The Canary Object parser does not check them.

+The type of method value presents the type of return value of execution of the script.
 ````
-    width: Int %{
+    width: Int (self.a, self.b) %{
         return a + b
     %}